theforeman/smart_proxy_monitoring/README.md

 ### Smart Proxy

-Ensure that the Monitoring module is enabled and uses the provider monitoring_icinga2 and monitoring_icingadirector.
+Ensure that the Monitoring module is enabled and uses the provider `monitoring_icinga2` and `monitoring_icingadirector`.
 ```
 # vi /etc/foreman-proxy/settings.d/monitoring.yml
 ---